How Many Smartphones Are In The World?

 The United States has been a thriving smartphone market with steady increases in people ditching feature phones.
 Back in 2010, there were only 62.6 million smartphone users in the US, and the current figures quoted above have smashed all estimates.
 Source: 11.
 Statista

 U.S. Smartphone Ownership Demographics

-The greatest contrasts are presented where age, income and education are surveyed.
-For example, 94% of 18-29 year olds have a smartphone, whereas only 46% of the 65+ age group have adopted it.
+Smartphone ownership in America is comparatively consistent across surveyed areas such as gender, ethnicity, and regional development.
+The most significant contrasts are presented where age, income and education are studied.
+For example, 94% of 18-29-year-olds have a smartphone, whereas only 46% of the 65+ age group has adopted it.

 Another contrast is where 67% of people that earn less than $30,000 a year own a smartphone.
 Further to this affluence data, 57% of Americans with less than a high school graduate attainment have a smartphone.

 |Less than high school graduate||90%||57%||33%|

 |High school graduate||92%||69%||24%|

 Mobile Brand Share

 The statistics below show the market share of the top 6 leading smartphone OEMs in America.
 The stat counter data from January 2022 shows significant market share figures from Apple (59.12%) and Samsung (26.44%), which combine to 85.56% of the smartphone market.